-- Multicast Session Configuration: The AF provides information about the multicast session and optionally request the allocation of a TMGI.
-Alternatively, there is network-internal configuration of the multicast session.
-Only resources at MB-SMF, NEF and MB-UPF are reserved and no multicast data are transmitted.
+Multicast Session Configuration: The AF provides information about the multicast session and optionally request the allocation of a TMGI, see clause 7.1.1.2 and 7.1.1.3.
+Alternatively, the information about the multicast session can be pre-configured in the network.
 The configuration may indicate whether the multicast session may be established in active or inactive state and when a multicast session can become active.
-The AF may provide configuration in several steps, e.g. to first request TMGI and then provide full information about the multicast session and allow it to be established.
+The AF may provide configuration in several steps, e.g. to first request TMGI and then provide full information about the multicast session and allow it to be established, or to update the information whether the multicast session is to be in active or inactive state after establishment.
 Multicast session state transitions from NULL to Configured state.

 NOTE 3: A multicast session can also be configured by the operator via OAM or be established without prior configuration.